 - Import & movement restrictions

-Chalara dieback of ash, also known as ash dieback, is a serious disease of ash trees caused by a fungus called Chalara fraxinea (C. fraxinea), including its sexual stage, Hymenoscyphus pseudoalbidus (H. pseudoalbidus).
+Chalara dieback of ash, also known as chalara or ash dieback, is a serious disease of ash trees caused by a fungus called Chalara fraxinea (C. fraxinea), including its sexual stage, Hymenoscyphus pseudoalbidus (H. pseudoalbidus).
 However, scientists have recently adopted the name Hymenoscyphus fraxineus for the sexual phase.
 The disease causes leaf loss, crown dieback and bark lesions in affected trees.
 It is usually fatal, either directly, or indirectly by weakening the tree to the point where it succumbs more readily to attacks by other pests or pathogens, especially Armillaria fungi, or honey fungus.

 The Joint Nature Conservation Council (JNCC) in January 2014 published reports of studies into the potential ecological impact of Chalara ash dieback in the UK, and on the options for long-term monitoring of its impacts on biodiversity.